sharkwouter/vaporos-buster/README.md

 - Returning to Steam from the desktop mode can currently only be done by logging out or running the returntosteam.sh script manually

 These deviations may change in the future, depending on the reason behind them.
 Assume all other differences from SteamOS haven't been looked into yet or are still being worked on, but do report them please.

-### Known issues

-Currently there are some problems which are known:

-- The SteamOS session doesn't work on the Alienware Steam Machine the first time it is started
-- Somehow my keyboard doesn't work in the SteamOS session
-- Controllers don't work right now
-- The nvidia-persistence.service crashes on startup
-- The systemd-module-load.server crashes on startup
-- During the installation the screen will go black.
-It continues regardless, though, just wait it out
-- The installation is only known to work on UEFI systems

 ### Not worth the effort